Down in It: Music video

 A music video for "Down in It", filmed on location in the Warehouse District of Chicago, was released in September 1989.
 It was produced by Jim Deloye and directed by Eric Zimmerman and Benjamin Stokes for H-Gun Productions.
 Special effects were applied to scenes such as a television set falling forwards and backwards, writing in lights, and strobe flashing.
 In the video, Reznor runs to the top of a building while Chris Vrenna and Richard Patrick follow him.
 The original version of the music video ended with the implication that Reznor's character had fallen or jumped off the building, and he was seen lying on the ground with a deathly pallor created by applying starch powder to his face.
 MTV edited the scene out of all airings.
 To film the video's ending, Zimmerman and Stokes used a camera tied to a balloon, with ropes attached to prevent it from flying away.
 Minutes after they started filming, the ropes snapped and the balloons and camera floated away; eventually landing in a cornfield in Michigan.
-The farmer whose property it landed on handed it to the FBI, who began investigating whether the footage was a snuff film portraying a person committing suicide.
+The farmer whose property it landed on handed it to the FBI, who began investigating whether the footage was a snuff film portraying a murder or suicide.
 The FBI identified Reznor, who later remarked, "Somebody at the FBI had been watching too much Hitchcock or David Lynch or something."

 Police distributed flyers asking for leads and were contacted by an art student who worked for H-Gun and recognised the image from the video.
 Having established Reznor was alive and well, in September 1990, the Chicago Police Department told reporters, "The bottom line is we don't have a body and we don't have mystery or homicide."
 The television news magazine show Hard Copy covered the story on their March 3, 1991, episode, which Reznor called, "Total junk gossip exploitative journalism.
 That was the icing on the cake: getting on the worst TV show in America."
 Despite the sensationalist tone of the report, which likened "Down In It" video footage to a "satanic ritual" of "cult-like murder," the band's label used the controversy as a promotional tool, with clips from the Hard Copy interview included on an Island Records press kit for the UK release of Pretty Hate Machine.
 Some British music journalists then questioned whether the whole incident had been engineered as a publicity stunt, but Reznor insisted that was not the case, telling Melody Maker: "I swear to God that was accidental - it sounds like the greatest publicity scam, but it wasn't; the whole story's been distorted. ...
 It's stupid, but true."

 At least two versions of the music video exist - one around 3:50 in length using the "Skin" remix also found on the Pretty Hate Machine album and a longer 6:58 edit using the "Shred" remix.